+- 1.1.
+Principles and resolution on deforestation

 - 1.2.
 Sourcing sustainable palm oil

 - 1.3.
 Sourcing sustainable soy

 - 1.4.
 Sourcing sustainable paper & pulp

 - 1.5.
 Sourcing sustainable beef

 "Tackling the issue of tropical deforestation will be essential if the world is to limit global warming."